sakurakhadag/warmspringwinds.github.io/_posts/2015-05-29-google-summer-of-code-multi-block-local-binary-patterns-implementation.-pure-python.md

 ## The selected API

-The way [API][opencv_api] of the function was taken from OpenCv style.
+The [API][opencv_api] of the function was taken from OpenCv.
-This was done in order to allow users to use OpenCv for training their object detector and connect it later to Scikit-Image.
+It was done in order to allow users to use OpenCv for training their object detector and connect it later to `Scikit-Image`.
 The training part will also be implemented for Scikit-Image.
 This step will just allow users to be more flexible and also by doing this Scikit-Image Face detection Framework will be tested on much earlier stage.

-This is the description of MB-LBP that OpenCv uses:
+This is the visual description of MB-LBP that OpenCv uses:

 ![Cascade of classifiers]({{ site.url }}/assets/img/opencv_mblbp_api.png)

 ## Implemented functions